single-spa/single-spa/docs/single-spa-api.md

 ## start
 `start()` is a function that must be called by your root application.
 Before `start` is called, child applications will be loaded, but will never be bootstrapped, mounted or unmounted.
+The reason for `start` is to give you control over the performance of your SPA.
+For example, you may want to declare child applications immediately (to start downloading the code for the active ones), but not actually mount the child applications until an initial AJAX request (maybe to get information about the logged in user) has been completed.
+In that case, the best performance is achieved by calling `declareChildApplication` immediately, but calling `start` after the AJAX request is completed.

 ## declareChildApplication
 `declareChildApplication(name, activeWhen)` is the most important api your root application will use.
 It is described in detail inside of the [root-application.md docs](/docs/root-application.md#declaring-child-applications)

 ## triggerAppChange
-`triggerAppChange()` takes in no arguments and returns a Promise that will resolve/reject when all apps that should be mounted are mounted, etc.
+`triggerAppChange()` takes in no arguments and returns a Promise that will resolve/reject when all apps have mounted.

 ## navigateToUrl
 `navigateToUrl(obj)` takes in one optional argument and returns no value.
 It is a utility function that